Shilajit for Mental Health: A Scientific Review (2025) Skip to main content

 Shilajit Dosage Guide for Mental Health

-The appropriate dosage of shilajit varies based on individual factors such as age, weight, and the specific mental health condition being addressed.
-Always consult with a healthcare provider before beginning any supplement regimen.
+This guide is for informational purposes only and does not constitute medical advice.
+The appropriate dosage of Shilajit varies based on individual factors like age, body weight, the specific condition, and the product's concentration.
+Always consult with a qualified healthcare provider before beginning any supplement regimen.

 Recommended Dosage Guidelines